Ronaldr1985/StayAwake/README.md

     go build -ldflags="-H windowsgui"

-Note that compiling requires GCC in the PATH variable.
+Please note that to compile, you need to have GCC in your PATH variable.